isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-10-31-post-give-me-shelter-the-five-footway-story.md

 Operating in the five-footway required minimal capital, and thus it was the most viable option for those with little means.
 In turn, vendors could provide essential goods and services to consumers cheaply.
 The five-footway came to sustain the economic and social life of a working class of mainly immigrants who had come to Singapore to find work, hoping to give their families back home a better life.

 <img style="width: 650px; height: 400px;" src="/images/Vol-15-issue-3/give-me-shelter/Shelter3.JPG">
 <div style="background-color: white;">A photo of China Street showing the rows of shophouses and their five-footways by G.R.
-Lambert & Co., c.
+Lambert &amp; Co., c.
 1890s. <i>Courtesy of Editions Didier Millet.</i></div>

 Although the lives of Asian migrants in Singapore were steeped in this ecosystem, many Europeans found this vernacular environment appalling.
 Those who considered this social space as a novelty tended to view it as “exotic”, as John Cameron, former editor of *The Straits Times*, did when he wrote: “[I]n a quiet observant walk through [the five-footways] a very great deal may be learned concerning the peculiar manners and customs of the trading inhabitants.”[^4]